valeriansaliou/node-gitlab-logging/README.md

 ## Notes

 * This module is kept up-to-date with latest GitLab API changes.
-Thus, ensure you're running the latest GitLab version in time when using Node GitLab Logging!
+Thus, ensure you're running the latest GitLab version in time when using node-gitlab-logging!

-* Node GitLab Logging has been built by the happy folks at [Waaave Network](https://waaave.com/), for their website needs.
+* node-gitlab-logging has been built by the happy folks at [Waaave Network](https://waaave.com/), for their website needs.